Bacchus Residents

 The long-tailed chinchilla (Chinchilla lanigera) belong to the family Chinchillidae and are part of the New World infraorder Caviamorphs (including chinchillas, degus, and Guinea pigs) which are histricognath rodents.
 Histricognath rodents are classified by the shape of their skulls.

 Chinchillas are crepuscular rodents native to South America.
 They're found high up in the mountains - sometimes as high as 4270m!
 They typically live in amongst other chinchillas in small colonies called ‘herds’.
-Chinchillas typically live between 10-15 years, but ages up to 29 years have been reported.
+Chinchillas typically live between 10-15 years, but ages up to 29 years have been reported - making them an enormous commitment.

 Chinchillas come in a variety of coat colours, the most common being the 'standard grey'.